 ADRA will also supply welcome packages with clothes, basic needs, and cash vouchers since banks in Ukraine have suspended operations.
 ADRA plans to provide long-term psychological counseling support and other health care services to the vulnerable population residing in isolated settlements.

-To learn more about ADRA’s response or make donations to assist with relief efforts in Ukraine and around the world, visit here.
+To learn more about ADRA’s response with relief efforts in Ukraine and around the world, visit here.

 Journalists who wish to interview ADRA representatives about this story may email press@ADRA.org.